 |

-| The wire loop antenna is made of 140 feet of CTI-20 gauge insulated stranded wire.
-Cost $10. | The balanced feed line was this 40' roll of 24 gauge
+The wire loop antenna is made of 140 feet of CTI-20 gauge insulated stranded wire.
+Cost $10. | The balanced feed line was this 40' roll of 24 gauge speaker wire.
+Later replaced with 18 gauge speaker wire. | The feed point insulator is made from a paper clip and

-The feed point insulator is made from half of a ball point pen barrel and a paper clip. | Five holes are drilled in the pen barrel and the clip is fashioned into an eye hook for the support rope. | The feed point is half assembled.
+Five holes are drilled in the pen barrel and the clip is fashioned into an eye hook for the support rope. | The feed point is half assembled.
 Wire nuts splice the feed line to the ends of the loop antenna. |

 |